theopn/theovim/README.md

 ## Installation

-- Install the latest version of Neovim.
-Use `nvim_appimage_downloader` if your system does not permit a binary installation
+Install the latest version of Neovim.
+Use `nvim_appimage_downloader` if your system does not permit a binary installation.

 Execute the following commands: